Fully local Reshetikhin-Turaev theories: Complex -structures and central charge

 \subsection{Coupling to $2$-dimensional boundary theories.}

-Chiral CFTs, if not topological themselves, have a non-zero \emph {central charge $c\in \bC$}, manifested as a $\bC^\times$-central extension in the action of the diffeomorphism group $\mathrm{Diff}(S^1)$ of the circle on the chiral spaces of states.
-They may also require $\Spin$ structures on circles and surfaces.
-General CFTs also carry a \emph{Weyl anomaly} under conformal changes of the metric, leading to a real rescaling of the partition functions; we will disregard this aspect in our discussion and focus on the topological content of the chiral CFT, which is captured by its coupling as a boundary theory to a $3$D TQFT, governed by Segal's \emph{modular functor} axioms \cite{seg}.
-This requires a matching of tangential structures.
-For $\Spin$ structures, the meaning is clear, so we focus on the central charge.
+Chiral CFTs, if not topological themselves, have a non-zero \emph {central charge $c\in \bC$}, manifested as a $\bC^\times$-central extension in the action of the diffeomorphism group $\mathrm{Diff}(S^1)$ of the circle on the chiral spaces of states. ($\Spin$ structures may also be needed.)
+General CFTs also carry a \emph{Weyl anomaly} under conformal scalings of the metric, leading to real rescalings of their partition functions; we will disregard this aspect, and focus our discussion on the topological content of the chiral CFT.
+This is captured by its coupling, as a boundary theory, to a $3$D TQFT, and governed by Segal's \emph{modular functor} axioms \cite{seg}.
+This requires matching the tangential structures. $\Spin$ structures require us to distinguish between the bounding and non-bounding circles~$S^1_b$ and~$S^1_n$.
+The relevant diffeomorphism groups are double covers of~$\mathrm{Diff}(S^1)$, connected and trivial, respectively.
+However, this will turn out to affect the conformal weights in~\eqref{vanest} below, and not the central charge; as we focus on the latter, we will ignore that distinction.

-\begin{proof}[Proof of Theorem~\ref{logmu}.ii] A central extension of $\mathrm{Diff}(S^1)$ defines a class in its smooth group cohomology with $\bC^\times$ coefficients, which in this case is an extension of the cohomology of the Lie algebra $\mathfrak{diff}(S^1)$ by the de~Rham cohomology of the classifying space,\footnote {This is a simple instance of the \emph{van Est} spectral sequence.}
+\begin{proof}[Proof of Theorem~\ref{logmu}.ii] A $\bC$-central extension of $\mathrm{Diff}(S^1)$ defines a class in its smooth group cohomology with complex coefficients.
+This is an extension of the cohomology of the Lie algebra $\mathfrak{diff}(S^1)$ by the de~Rham cohomology of the classifying space:\footnote{This is a corner of the \emph{van Est} spectral sequence.}